 ‘To educate the public about the benefits of solar panels and support the widespread transition towards an environmentally cleaner and smarter way to power homes.’

-From a value-based content marketing perspective, this mission statement identifies clearly how to strategise and implement their content accordingly – it tells the customer the problem they are solving.
+From a value-based content marketing perspective, this mission statement identifies clearly how to strategise and implement their content accordingly.
+And, it tells the customer the problem they are solving.

-To back up their mission statement they need to give lots of advice and information on solar panels and why they are a better choice, as well as reasoning and evidence as to why homes should make the transition.
+To back up their mission statement they need to give lots of advice and information on solar panels.
+As well as why they are a better choice, providing reasoning and evidence as to why homes should make the transition.

-What they shouldn’t do is talk about anything else that isn’t directly related to their mission – ie. underfloor heating or broadband.
+However, what they shouldn’t do is talk about anything else that isn’t directly related to their mission. for example, underfloor heating or broadband.

-A good mission statement enables you to stick to your purpose while giving value to the customer – which is offering them a solid unwavering solution to their problem.
+A good mission statement enables you to stick to your purpose while giving value to the customer.
+That is, offering them a solid unwavering solution to their problem.
 Everything else should build from this.

 Your mission statement is your compass.

 So, make sure you’re headed in the right direction.